FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-laravel-api.md

 JWT_JWKS_URL_CACHE=86400
 ```

-You should change `JWT_JWKS_URL` to the [JWKS Endpoint you copied earlier](#retrieve-jwks-endpoint).
+You should change the `JWT_JWKS_URL` value to the [JWKS Endpoint you copied earlier](#retrieve-jwks-endpoint).

 ### Creating a Controller

-Create a controller in `app/Http/Controllers/Api/MessagesController.php` which gives back a JSON message.
+Create a controller in `app/Http/Controllers/Api/MessagesController.php` to return a JSON message.
+This is going to be the protected API.

 ```php
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-laravel-api/main/laravel/app/Http/Controllers/Api/MessagesController.php %}